Jump down to fill out our survey about women’s safety!

 - El Salvador

-*Following the Taliban’s return to power in August 2021, it’s likely that Afghanistan will move up to #1 on this list.
-Under sharia, the laws for which this country earned a score of “0” will probably change to “1,” pushing it above Yemen.
+*Following the Taliban’s return to power in August 2021, Afghanistan moved up to #1 on this list.
+Under sharia, the laws for which this country earned a score of “0” changed to “1,” pushing it above Yemen.

 Here is an overall ranking of Crimes and Laws: